Treide1/flow-template/README.md

 ### Prerequisites

 * [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) (Community or Professional) installed.
 Other IDEs need to be configured manually.
-* Kotlin SDK installed.
-(Included in IntelliJ IDEA, might need to upgrade to the latest version.)
+* Git configured in IntelliJ IDEA.

 ### Clone And Run